academic degrees

 - The notation II may be used if it is the individual’s preference.

-- However, note that II is not necessarily the equivalent of junior - it is often are used by a grandson or nephew.
+- However, note that II is not necessarily the equivalent of junior - it is often used by a grandson or nephew.

 - If necessary to distinguish between father and son in second reference, use “the elder Smith” or “younger Smith” or use first names.